 However, the ESA does not require employers to observe Easter Monday, Civic Holiday, Remembrance Day, or the National Day for Truth and Reconciliation.
 These are considered “optional holidays,” and employers can choose to provide time off at their discretion.

-Employee Eligibility for Statutory Holiday Pay in Ontario
+Who is Eligible for Statutory Holiday Pay in Ontario?

 The “Last and First” Rule